-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Public Utility District No. 1 of Asotin County, as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated August 18, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Public Utility District No. 1 of Asotin County, as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated September 15, 2021.

-As discussed in Note 8 to the 2019 financial statements, in February 2020, a state of emergency was declared that could have a negative financial effect on the District.
-Management's plans in response to this matter are also described in Note 8.
+As discussed in Note 9 to the financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.
+Management's plans in response to this matter are also described in Note 9.